MicrosoftDocs/visualstudio-docs/docs/data-tools/bind-wpf-controls-to-a-dataset.md

 - Visual Studio

 - Access to a running instance of SQL Server or SQL Server Express that has the AdventureWorks Light (AdventureWorksLT) sample database attached to it.
-You can download the AdventureWorksLT database from the [CodePlex archive](https://archive.codeplex.com/?p=awlt2008dbscript).

 Prior knowledge of the following concepts is also helpful, but not required to complete the walkthrough: